 TBP aims to embody the myriad ways in which Christ plays in our lives.”

-Most of our issues of The Big Picture centre on a theme, such as craft or economics, but our magazine is eclectic.
+Issues of The Big Picture centre on a theme, such as craft or economics, but TBP is eclectic.
 We encourage submissions on any topic relevant to public theology and Christian living.
-A first draft of your article must be submitted for consideration by the deadlines that we publish here, though we encourage you to submit earlier if possible.
+A first draft should be sent for consideration by the deadlines that we publish here, though we encourage you to submit earlier if possible.

 Issue 13: Health & Wellbeing – Submission date: 18 March 2025; Publication date: May/June 2025